dreadwarrior/vantomas/README.rst

 -----------------

-To protect some sensitive data of the public eye a build properties file must be created in the project's root directory: ''secret.[stage].properties''.
+To protect some sensitive data of the public eye a build properties file must be created in the project's root directory: ''build.[stage].secret.properties''.
 This is the template if you want to use the shipped build scripts:

 .. code:: ini